Major Developments and Trends Since September 2023

 As discussed in the 2023 Progress Report, the European Commission proposed legally binding food waste reduction targets to be achieved by EU member states by 2030 as a part of the revised EU Waste Framework Directive.
 The Commission’s proposed targets represented the first mandatory food waste reduction targets to be put forward by a national or supranational authority.

 These targets would require member states to take the necessary measures to reduce food waste by 30 percent per capita jointly at the retail and consumption levels (i.e., restaurants, food service establishments, and households), and by 10 percent at the processing and manufacturing levels.
-This target is less ambitious than SDG 12.3, but still significant due to its prominence as the first legally binding targets to be proposed globally and give the opportunity to increase ambition and widen scope in the future.
+This target proposed at consumption level is lower than SDG 12.3, but still significant due to its prominence as the first legally binding targets to be proposed globally and give the opportunity to increase ambition and widen scope in the future.

 In March 2024, members of the European Parliament overwhelmingly approved the revised Waste Framework Directive.
 The Parliament also voted to increase the ambition of the directive to reduce food waste at retail and consumption by 40%, and by 20% at the processing and manufacturing levels.
 This increase in ambition was proposed by members of the Committee on the Environment, Public Health and Food Safety within the European Parliament.
 However, this vote came too late for negotiations between the Council and Parliament to be finalized prior to European Parliament elections in June 2024, so this increase in ambition has not yet been codified and would need to be revisited by the next session of Parliament.